-- 3.5.
-The Council does not apply any bonuses or performance payments to its Tier 1 or Tier 2 staff.
-In addition to basic pay elements of "additional pay", other than those that constitute re-imbursement of expenses incurred during the fulfilment of duties, are set out below: - a) In order to recruit or retain employees in a post at its designated grade or spot point consideration will be given to the use of market supplements as approved by the Director of Human Resources and Chief Executive with such payments being subject to periodic review.
-Market supplements will, when added to basic pay, not normally exceed 10% of base pay and in any event for posts in tier 1 will not exceed the next pay reference point.
-Any market supplement for the Chief Executive will be determined by the Appointments Committee. - b) A compulsory car allowance may be made to authorised car users at all levels of the workforce other than to Tier 1.
+- 3.5 The Council does not apply any bonuses or performance payments to its senior staff.
+In addition to basic pay, elements of "additional pay", other than those that constitute re-imbursement of expenses incurred during the fulfilment of duties, are set out below: - a) In order to recruit or retain employees in a post at its designated grade or spot point consideration will be given to the use of market supplements as approved by the Director of Human Resources and Chief Executive with such payments being subject to periodic review.
+Market supplements will, when added to basic pay, not normally exceed 10% of base pay but by formal exception may be up to 20% of base pay.
+Any market supplement for the Chief Executive and Chief Officers will be recommended by the Director of Human Resources and Chief Executive and determined by the Appointments Committee. - b) A compulsory car allowance may be made to authorised car users at all levels of the workforce other than to Chief Officers.
 The compulsory car allowance applies to employees where driving a car is an integral feature of the employee's post and the employee is unable to carry out their post without providing and using their own car.
-The amount of the allowance depends on the engine size and emissions of the employee's car as shown in Appendix A.
+The amount of the allowance depends on the engine size and emissions of the employee's car as shown in Appendix C.